erlorenz/zoey-client-node/README.md

 ## Todo:

-- Finish adding all the errors
 - Remove node-fetch when @types/node finally adds native Fetch types
 - Remove vitest when node test runner improves and loader with tsx is no longer experimental and can use watch
+- Test `makePaginatedRequest`
+- Add integration tests